POBEDA mechanical wrist watch – 15 jewels

 Watch been fully serviced by a professional watchmaker and keeps good time.

 - Credit Cards (VISA, MasterCard, American Express, Discover)

-Fast international shipping: ships from Ukraine tracking number within the same business day!
+Ships from Ukraine tracking number usually within the same business day!

 About the watch factory